 Potts Point and Woolloomooloo

 Colonial steps link the fascinating heritage of Potts Point and Woolloomooloo, where naval ships first moored in 1856.
-These harbourside neighbourhoods share an enviable reputation too for acclaimed restaurants, cool bars, enticing boutiques, and theatres showcasing young writers and performers.
+These harbourside neighbourhoods share an enviable reputation too for acclaimed restaurants, hip bars, enticing boutiques, and theatres showcasing young writers and performers.

-Admire art deco buildings in elegant Potts Point, such as Carisbrooke and Carinthia in Springfield Avenue and Franconia and Macleay Regis in Macleay Street.
-In nearby Orwell Street is the old Metro Theatre, which staged the musical Hair in 1970 and housed the Oscar-winning movie studio that made Happy Feet.
+Admire art deco buildings in Potts Point, such as Carisbrooke and Carinthia on Springfield Avenue and Franconia and Macleay Regis on Macleay Street.
+In Orwell Street is the old Metro Theatre, which staged the musical Hair in 1970 and housed the Oscar-winning movie studio that made Happy Feet.

-Woolloomooloo's Finger Wharf is one of the longest timber wharves in the world.
-Once a busy cargo dock, there are restaurants, a marina and Ovolo, a boutique hotel.
+Woolloomooloo's Finger Wharf is one of the world's longest timber wharves.
+Once a busy cargo dock, there are restaurants, a marina and Ovolo, a hotel.
 The famous pie cart Harry’s Cafe de Wheels is near the wharf.
-Across the road are Artspace exhibitions in the Gunnery and classic pubs.
+Across the road are heritage pubs and Artspace exhibitions in the Gunnery.

 Among the intriguing things to do and see is a visit to the Royal Australian Navy Heritage Centre, on Garden Island.
 As this island in Woolloomooloo Bay is an active naval base, you’ll need to take a ferry from Circular Quay to Watsons Bay and alight at Garden Island.
 Entry into the museum is free.